-Why more and more people are looking for modern farmhouse plans?
+Why more and more people are looking for modern small farmhouse plans?

-Building a modern farmhouse is easier than one might think.
+Building a farmhouse is easier than one might think.

 The most important thing that can save you from the frustration of going beyond your original real estate budget is educating yourself about all the basic aspects and rules of building a farmhouse in your particular area.
 You will need this knowledge for hiring professionals that will do their jobs according to the local building codes.

-You need a clear plan of action to avoid possible mistakes an pitfalls:
+You need a clear plan of action to avoid possible mistakes and pitfalls:

 - Come up with a realistic budget keeping in mind that less may mean more (Less House, More Home);